cardano-foundation/developer-portal/docs/native-tokens/minting.md

  --minting-script-file policy/policy.script \
  --out-file matx.raw
 ```
 :::note
+In this case, '#' is not a comment or a 'trim string' as you might expect in a bash script.
+It is the specific syntax structure expected for the 'tx-in' parameter, ie. --tx-in $txhash<b>#</b>$txix

+:::note
 In later versions of cardano-cli (at least from >1.31.0) <b>the tokennames must be base16 encoded or you will receive an error</b>